prashanthkumarjoshi/Data-Analysis-for-a-Food-company-using-SQL/README.md

 Develop complex queries to analyze and retrieve specific data:

 ## Business problems and Queries for solution
 ### Q1.
-Write a Query to find the top 5   most frequently ordered dishes by customer called  "Akhil Reddy" in the last 1 year.<details>
+Write a Query to find the top 5   most frequently ordered dishes by customer called  "Akhil Reddy" in the last 1 year.
+<details><summary>
 <strong>Description</strong>: Return the records of last 1 year with customer_id, customer_name,dishes and total count of dishes.
 <br>
 <strong>Expected Output</strong>: A list of top 5 most frequently orderd dishes by Customer Name called "Akhil Reddy".</summary>